linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

 title: "Deploy NodeBalancers with the Linode Cloud Controller Manager"
 ---

 The [Linode Cloud Controller Manager (CCM)](https://github.com/linode/linode-cloud-controller-manager) allows Kubernetes to deploy [Linode NodeBalancers](/docs/platform/nodebalancer/) whenever a Service of the "LoadBalancer" type is created.
 This provides the Kubernetes cluster with a reliable way of exposing resources to the public internet.
-The CCM handles the creation and deletion of the NodeBalancer, and correctly identifies the resources, and their networking, that the NodeBalancer will service.
+The CCM handles the creation and deletion of the NodeBalancer, and correctly identifies the resources, and their networking, the NodeBalancer will service.

 This guide will explain how to:

-- Create a service with the type "LoadBalancer".
+- Create a service with the type "LoadBalancer."
 - Use annotations to control the functionality of the NodeBalancer.
 - Use the NodeBalancer to terminate TLS encryption.